FREE Robots.txt Generator

 Robots.txt Generator for SEO and Crawl Control

-A robots.txt file helps you tell crawlers which parts of your website they can access and which paths they should avoid.
-It sits at the root of your domain and acts as the first set of crawling instructions many bots check before exploring your pages.
-For SEO, that makes robots.txt one of the simplest ways to guide Googlebot, Bingbot, and other crawlers toward the parts of your site that matter most.
-Google also notes an important limitation here.
-Robots.txt is mainly for crawl control, not for hiding pages from search results.
-If a page must stay out of Google, you should use noindex or proper access controls instead.
+A robots.txt file helps you tell search engine crawlers which parts of your website they can access and which paths they should avoid.
+Sitting at the root of your domain, it acts as the first set of instructions bots check before exploring your pages.
+For SEO, a well-optimized robots.txt file is one of the simplest ways to guide Googlebot, Bingbot, and other crawlers toward the parts of your site that matter most.

 What a robots.txt file actually does

-Robots.txt works through simple directives.
-The main one is User-agent, which tells the file which crawler the rule applies to.
-Then you usually add Disallow to block crawling for a path, or Allow to permit crawling for a specific path.
-Many sites also include a Sitemap line so crawlers can quickly find the XML sitemap and discover important URLs faster.
-Google supports this overall framework, but it also warns that not every crawler interprets syntax in exactly the same way, and not every bot follows robots.txt at all.
-That is especially relevant when site owners want to manage AI crawlers, scrapers, SEO bots, or aggressive harvesting tools.
+The robots.txt file works through simple directives.
+The main one is User-agent, which defines which specific crawler the rule applies to.
+From there, you use Disallow to block crawling for a specific path, or Allow to permit it.
+Many sites also include a Sitemap directive so crawlers can quickly locate your XML sitemap and discover important URLs faster.

 Best practices for robots.txt in 2026